alemar11/ios-watchos-tvos-macos-resources/README.md

 * [GeoTrackKit](https://github.com/intere/GeoTrackKit) - A Cocoapod for Geo Tracking.
 * [GooglePlacesClone](https://github.com/VishalNandoriya/GooglePlacesClone) - This repository aims for a tutorial on how to use the Google Places API in conjunction with Google Maps iOS SDK.
 * [GpxLocationManager](https://github.com/vermont42/GpxLocationManager) - GpxLocationManager is a replacement for CLLocationManager that allows the developer to use GPS data from GPX files or CLLocation arrays for testing.
+* [HHMarker](http://github.com/HilalAH/HHMarker) - using a .dae model as a marker in google maps
 * [JDSwiftHeatMap](https://github.com/jamesdouble/JDSwiftHeatMap) - JDSwiftMap is an IOS Native MapKit Library.
 You can easily make a highly customized HeatMap.
 * [MBMapPulseAnimation)](https://github.com/ManickB/MBMapPulseAnimation)
 * [NearBy](https://github.com/VishalNandoriya/NearBy) - iOS app to find nearby places using MapKit.